Rural broadband: Options, availability and providers

 Why is rural broadband often slow?

-There are three main technologies that can suffer slower speeds when it comes to countryside internet.
-There are more that can provide effective alternatives to these, which we will cover further down, but here are the primary technologies most of us use and why they might be slow where you live.
+There are three main technologies that can suffer slower speeds when it comes to rural broadband, as well as others that can provide better alternatives, which we will cover further down.
+Here are the primary technologies most of us use and why they might be slow where you live.

 Types of broadband available in rural locations